Dallas: (972) 548-0088

 Whether you are healthy or suffer from health issues, you do not have to worry about radiant barriers contaminating your home.
 Barriers do not emit harmful particles that can harm your body.
 Unlike insulation, radiant barriers do not irritate your lungs, eyes, or skin.
 They are made of non-toxic materials that are safe to use in the home.

 Barriers Have a High R-Value

 R-Value measures how much thermal energy passes through a surface.
 The higher the R-value, the greater the insulative properties of the material.
-The materials in a radiant barrier can reflect up to 97 percent of radiant heating, giving it a higher R-value than most types of attic or wall insulation.
+The materials in a radiant barrier can reflect up to 97 percent of radiant heating, giving it a higher R-value than most attic or wall insulation types.
 When combined with insulation, a radiant barrier creates a nearly impenetrable envelope around the house.

 You Save Money on Cooling Costs

 To be fair, radiant barriers alone only reduce between five to ten percent of your monthly cooling costs.
-When combined with insulation, however, barriers can potentially cut your cooling bill in half.
+However, when combined with insulation, barriers can cut your cooling bill in half.
 Naturally, the results will vary depending on the size of your home and if it is well-insulated.
 However, every little bit helps.
 A radiant barrier may put $200 to $300 back in your pocket annually.